kwahome/heracles/README.md

 **3. End to End tests**

-These are used to test whether the flow of an application is performing as designed from start to finish validating not only the software system under test but also checks its integration with external interfaces.
+These are used to test whether the flow of an application is performing as designed from start to finish validating not only the software system under test but also its integration with external interfaces.

-In our case, the UI collects user inputs via html forms, does some client side validates, submits to the backend via the exposed API and renders the response.
+In our case, the UI collects user inputs via html forms, does some client side validation, submits to the backend via the exposed API and renders the response.
 And end to end flow thus involves the two components talking to each other.
-Scenarios are then generated and scripted as repeatable.
+Scenarios are generated from behaviour expectation and scripted as a suite of repeatable automated tests.

-Since these are "higher level" tests that are not coupled to the structure or technology of specific aspects of the software system under test but rather are concerned about it's behaviour, they can be coded in isolation allowing choices in technologies to use.
+Since these are "higher level" tests that are not coupled to the structure or technology of specific aspects of the software system under test and more concerned about it's behaviour, they can be coded in isolation allowing choices in technologies to use.

 These kinds of test are also the most significant targets of test automation as they have been mostly coupled into exploratory testing by most people.

 The directory `heracles-e2e-tests` has been created to house all the code used to achieve end to end testing.
-End to end tests for this challenge are written using `kotlin` and `selenium web driver` and `junit` testing framework.
+End to end tests for this challenge are written using `kotlin`, `selenium web driver` and `junit` testing framework.
 `Page Object Model` design pattern is applied to encourage more looser coupling and reduce code duplication.

 To run these tests, use: